tinacms/tina-graphql-gateway/packages/client/readme.md

 This package provides you with:

-- A `ForestryClient` class (which you can use as a TinaCMS API Plugin), that takes care of all interaction with the GraphQL server.
+- A `Client` class (which you can use as a TinaCMS API Plugin), that takes care of all interaction with the GraphQL server.
 - A `useForm` hook, that you can use to hook into the Tina forms that let you edit your content.

 ```bash